lwjglgamedev/zvk/README.md

 ## Book Code

-The book itself is also hosted in [GitHub](https://github.com/lwjglgamedev/zvk/tree/test/bookcontents).
+The book itself is also hosted in [GitHub](https://github.com/lwjglgamedev/zvk/bookcontents).

 ## Source Code

-The source code of the samples of this book is in [GitHub](https://github.com/lwjglgamedev/zvk/tree/test/booksamples).
+The source code of the samples of this book is in [GitHub](https://github.com/lwjglgamedev/zvk/booksamples).

-## EPUB version

-An EPUB verion is automatically gerenated in [GitHub](https://github.com/lwjglgamedev/zvk/tree/master/test/vulkanbook.epub).

 ## Support